radius-project/radius/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-add-dapr/index.md

 For Azure environments, Dapr is managed for you and you do not need to manually initialize it.
 {{% /alert %}}

-1. Make sure your `template.json` file matches the full tutorial file:
+1. Make sure your `template.bicep` file matches the full tutorial file:

    {{< rad file="snippets/app.bicep" download=true >}}